Taylor Swift’s Eras: Her Artistic Evolution

 With Midnights, Taylor went back to telling real life stories, but her lyrics kept the literary quality that she developed during her pandemic projects.
 The result is one of her most devastating and eloquent albums she’s ever written.

-On the Eras Tour, Taylor performs Lavender Haze, Anti-Hero, Midnight Rain, Vigilante Shit, Bejeweled, Mastermind and Karma in the Midnights set, closing out the show.
+On the Eras Tour, Taylor performed Lavender Haze, Anti-Hero, Midnight Rain, Vigilante Shit, Bejeweled, Mastermind and Karma in the Midnights set, closing out the show.
 Her Midnights costumes include a dark blue sequin bodysuit, topped with a fringed coat for Karma.

 11. The Tortured Poets Department Era